FrederickBun/FrederickBun/README.md

  - [x] [hexo-theme-redefine](https://github.com/EvanNotFound/hexo-theme-redefine): Simplicity in Speed, Purity in Design.
 Redefine Your Hexo Journey.

-If you are willing to support these projects, please give a Star, thank you!
+If you are willing to support these projects, please give a *Star*, thank you!